Codepath-Group-11-F23/language-practice/README.md

 The following REQUIRED files are included:

-- [ ] Included 📄 `brainstorming.md`, which contains:
+- [X] Included 📄 `brainstorming.md`, which contains:
-  - [ ] Our initial brainstorming ideas (6+ ideas)
+  - [X] Our initial brainstorming ideas (6+ ideas)
-  - [ ] 5-category evaluation of our top 3 ideas
+  - [X] 5-category evaluation of our top 3 ideas
-  - [ ] Final app idea chosen
+  - [X] Final app idea chosen
-- [ ] Included 📄 `project_spec.md`, which contains:
+- [X] Included 📄 `project_spec.md`, which contains:
-  - [ ] App Overview: Description and evaluation
+  - [X] App Overview: Description and evaluation
-  - [ ] App Spec: User features, Chosen API(s), User Interactions
+  - [X] App Spec: User features, Chosen API(s), User Interactions
-  - [ ] Wireframe image(s)
+  - [X] Wireframe image(s)

 The following BONUS features are implemented:

-- [ ] Added digital wireframe/mockup image(s)
+- [X] Added digital wireframe/mockup image(s)
-- [ ] Added a Video/GIF of an interactive prototype
+- [X] Added a Video/GIF of an interactive prototype

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!

 ## Notes

-Here's a place for any other notes on this milestone!
+As a group we collectively focused on a singular API (TMDB) and came up with various ideas for utilizing it.
+Our final idea (name pending between CineSpeak & Talkflix) was an almagamation of all team member wireframes, which incorpoated drop down menus for filter settings, a search bar for specific queries, as well as a scrolling recyclerview for filtered movie results.
+Stretch features include addiitonal views for movie details if time permits.